botta14/CIFAKE-Real-and-AI-Generated-differentiation/README.md

-Here's the updated README file with the project link and your email included:

----

 # CIFAKE Project

 The CIFAKE project is a comprehensive effort to develop and implement techniques for distinguishing between AI-generated images and real images.
 This project leverages a combination of preprocessing techniques, feature extraction, machine learning, and deep learning models to accurately classify images.